ngworker/lumberjack/README.md

 export class AppModule {}
 ```

-Or using the Module-less version
+Or using the standalone version

 ```ts
 bootstrapApplication(AppComponent, {